Narenthirasamy/parquet-format/README.md

 page follows the header and can be compressed and/or encoded.
 The compression and encoding is specified in the page metadata.

+## Index Pages
+If the parquet data is sorted, we can optionally support having an index on the first sort column.
+The sorting column will contain an index on the values.
+The non-sort columns will contain an index on the ordinal (i.e. row number).
+Note: both indices are per row group only.
+The index pages and data pages form a tree that is interleaved in the file.
+All leaf nodes are data pages.

+Conceptually, each entry in an index page looks like:

+    struct IndexEntry {
+       <type> min_value;
+       int32 page_offset;
+       int32 page_len;
+    }

+All the entries in a page are sorted by value.
+For example, if we had 3 entries:
+{100, 0, 64K}, {500, 64K, 64K} {502, 128K, 64K}

+We'd know all values <= 100 are in page at offset 0; [100, 500] are in the page at offset 64K; [500, 502] are in the page at offset 128K and there are no values greater than 502.
+The pages at the offsets could in turn be index pages and we simply recurse.
+Note: we need inclusive intervals on non-ordinal indices since our keys do not have to be unique.

+Since the entries are sorted, we can binary search to get at the target entry.
+However, the struct as defined above is not fixed size (due to min_value) making binary search very difficult.
+Instead, the IndexEntry will contain a byte offset to a values payload.
+The index entry looks like:

+    struct IndexEntry {
+      union {
+        int32 min_value_byte_offset;
+        int32 min_ordinal;
+      }
+      int32 page_offset;
+      int32 page_len;
+    }

+    struct IndexPage {
+       IndexEntry[] entries;
+       byte[] values_buffer;
+    }

+where values_buffer[entries[0].min_value_byte_offset] is the key for the first entry.

+For ordinal pages (where the key is just the row count), the values buffer is empty and for the key, we simply use min_ordinal.

+### Disk Format
+The on disk format for the data page is exactly the above serialized as little endian.
+All the entries are written back to back (the index header has the number of entries).
+If it is an non-ordinal index, the values_buffer is written with the encoding specified in the page header (note: this encoding needs to support random access so only PLAIN is currently supported).

+### Read Path
+As an example, consider the simplest case of reading an entire row for a single unique key value.
+The reader starts by reading the root index page for the key column.
+From the index page, the reader finds the entry for this key which tells it the next page to read.
+This continues recursively until the page is a data page.
+The reader then reads the data page for the key and finds the row id (in this row group) for that key.
+The reader now knows that it is looking for row N (e.g. the 12345th row in this row group).
+With the row id, the reader does the same index page traversal on the other columns by ordinal and finds the other values for this row.

+In practice, instead of finding one ordinal, it would be a range of ordinals.

+### Write path
+The write path is relatively simple.
+The on disk layout would be an post order traversal of the tree structure.
+For example, DataPage, DataPage, DataPage, IndexPage (for the 3 previous data pages), DataPage, DataPage, IndexPage (for the previous 2), IndexPage(for the two index pages).

+### Index Page Size
+The more index pages there are (few entries per page), the more seeks we do on the read path.
+The larger the entries, the more IO volume we do.
+We should have the index pages also roll over at 64KB.
+In practice this leads to a very flat tree (unless the key is a long string column).

+With a key on a 8 byte int, the size per entry is (8 + 12 = 20 bytes).
+64KB would support
+~3200 entries.
+Each entry points to a 64KB data page so this would be a 204MB column.
+Since this is just one column in the file, we expect this to be sufficient most of the time.

 ## Checksumming
 Data pages can be individually checksummed.
 This allows disabling of checksums at the HDFS file level, to better support single row lookups.